-Unfortunately, the research on so-called fertility herbs and supplements is inconclusive and based on a limited number of small studies.
+However, there's no evidence in the medical literature that supports herbs or supplements as a treatment for infertility.
+The research on so-called fertility herbs and supplements is inconclusive and based on a few small studies.
 Some of the fertility herbs and supplements studied include:

 - L-carnitine.
-For male infertility, some studies show increased sperm production and motility in men who took a combination of acetyl-L-carnitine and L-carnitine.
-But the resulting number of pregnancies was not statistically significant.
+For male infertility, studies didn't show increased sperm production and motility in men who took a combination of acetyl-L-carnitine and L-carnitine.

 - Coenzyme Q10.
 A few studies have suggested that coenzyme Q10 may improve sperm counts or motility, but this was not shown to improve the chances of getting pregnant.
-More research is needed to confirm these findings and to determine whether such findings lead to improved fertility.
+Another study suggests that coenzyme Q10 may improve egg quality in mice, but study results haven't been confirmed in humans.
+More research is needed to determine whether such findings lead to improved fertility.

 - Folic acid.
 Although some research suggests that folic acid taken with zinc may improve sperm counts, more research is needed to determine if this will have an impact on conception.

-- Vitamin C. There isn't enough reliable evidence to determine whether taking vitamin C has any impact on fertility.
+- Vitamin C. Some preliminary research indicates that vitamin C might help with certain types of female infertility.
 More research is needed to clarify whether vitamin C can improve fertility in men and women.

-Although often marketed as "natural," this doesn't mean that herbal products are always safe.
-Consider these important issues about fertility herbs:
+While herbal supplements are often marketed as "natural," this doesn't mean these products are safe.
+Consider these important issues about herbal supplements:

 - They have limited Food and Drug Administration regulation.
-Herbal and nutritional supplements are subjected to limited regulation by the Food and Drug Administration and are only now starting to be held to higher purity and quality standards.
+Herbs and supplements supplements are subjected to limited regulation by the Food and Drug Administration.
+The regulations are less strict than are those for prescription and over-the-counter drugs.

 - They have a potential for drug interaction.
-Conventional hormone and drug treatments for infertility are complex regimens.
-It's not known how herbs or supplements may interact with such treatments.
+Conventional hormone and drug treatments for infertility are complex.
+It's not known how herbs or supplements might interact with them.

-Talk to your doctor about any herbal or nutritional supplements you plan to take or are taking to find out the possible risks and benefits.
+Talk to your doctor about herbs or dietary supplements you take or plan to take.
 Until researchers more clearly define the risks and benefits of fertility herbs and supplements, conventional treatment for infertility appears to be the best option.